-In summary, naporafenib plus trametinib demonstrated anti-tumor activity in patients with NRASm melanoma in a pooled analysis from two trials (Phase 1b: CLXH254X2102 and Phase 2: CLXH254C12201), and across two different dose levels of naporafenib and trametinib.
+In summary, naporafenib plus trametinib demonstrated anti-tumor activity in patients with NRASm melanoma in a

-Summary.
-We believe clinical PoC in patients with NRASm melanoma, which includes Q61X melanoma, and preliminary PoC for patients with RAS Q61X NSCLC have been established for the combination of naporafenib and trametinib, which is designed to inhibit MEK, a downstream node of the RAS/MAPK pathway.
+Summary, We believe clinical PoC in patients with NRASm melanoma, which includes Q61X melanoma, and preliminary PoC for patients with RAS Q61X NSCLC have been established for the combination of naporafenib and trametinib, which is designed to inhibit MEK, a downstream node of the RAS/MAPK pathway.
 Although clinical trial data across separate trials may not be directly comparable due to differences in trial protocols, conditions and patient populations, these data compare favorably with the clinical activity observed with the standard of care agents used to treat patients with NRASm melanoma who have progressed on immunotherapy.